The first woman mayor of Paris in 751 years was born in Cadiz and is Spanish

 The immediate family of madame la maire consists of her husband, the socialist politician Jean-Marc Germain, and their 11-year old son Arthur, as well as Matthieu and Elsa, aged 28 and 26 respectively, her children in her first marriage.
 Malicious rumor would have it that Hollande sired Arthur.
 She went to court to stop that ignominious slander.

-Before Anne’s victory her second name was Discreet.
-Now she’s in the limelight.
+Before Anne’s victory, her second name was Discreet, a term that might be oxymoronic considering that she’s a politician after all.
+Now she’s definitely in the limelight.

-Topmost photo of the Hôtel de Ville of Paris by Behn Lieu Song, ceded through Creative Commons 3.0
+Featured image (Hôtel de Ville of Paris): by Behn Lieu Song, Creative Commons Attribution3.0

 Texts, prints, photos and other illustrative materials depicted in GUIDEPOST have been either contributed by the authors of each published work or, to the Magazine’s good-faith knowledge, are in the public domain or otherwise benefit from the allowances of Articles 9(2), 10, 10(bis), and applicable others of the Berne Convention for the Protection of literary and artistic works.